basysKom/basyskom_toolbox/007_tool.make_good_use_of_compiler_warnings.md

 All types of projects.

-Existing projects: Review the project settings - make sure they are on.
+Existing projects: Review the project settings - make sure warnings are enabled.

 ## Caveats